 This 1963 Pontiac Catalina Coupe features all the hallmarks of classic Pontiac design.
 The wide but unique split grille sits up front.
 The quad headlights are stacked and encased in a chrome bezel that seamlessly flows into the bumper.
 There’s a Super Duty Racing hood scoop to hint at the performance underneath, and the rear features the Pontiac script across the car’s expansive trunk lid.
 Inside the Catalina you’ll find wide bench seats for the front and rear, while this particular car comes with a radio delete panel.
 The interior, with its blue and black upholstery, is kept cool thanks to the inclusion of air conditioning.

 Under the long hood of this 1963 Pontiac Catalina Coupe is an equally impressive 389ci V8 Tri-Power engine.
 The powerplant is fed via three two-barrel carburetors with open-element air cleaners, while the intake and exhaust manifolds are factory cast iron units.
 The engine block is painted in Pontiac Blue, while the valve covers are finished in factory chrome.
-Although originally sporting a four-speed manual transmission, this Catalina has reportedly been converted with an automatic gearbox.
+Although originally sporting an automatic transmission, this Catalina has reportedly been converted with an automatic gearbox.
 Other conveniences include power steering and power brakes.
 Last but not least, the current owner reports that maintenance has been kept up to date, with the car receiving a new fuel pump and a replaced rear main seal.

 1963 Pontiac Catalina